 A small town in Maine begins the long process of trying to grieve for a tragedy that struck nearly 100 years ago.

 Christy, a middle-aged mother, reflects on how she keeps hold of her own identity when living so entirely for another.

-I attended Bowdoin College in Brunswick, Maine, where I fell in love with the world of audio.
+I attended Bowdoin College in Brunswick, Maine, where I first intercepted audio.

 Indivisible, AF/AM 50

 Directed an oral history project to commemorate the 50th anniversary of the Africana Studies department at Bowdoin College.
 Curated into an audio/visual exhibit Spring 2020.
 Stored permanently in the College's collections.

 I spent a year writing an environmental and social history of the River des Peres, a forgotten river in St. Louis, Missouri.
 During that year I interviewed people across St. Louis about their interactions with the waterway.